fflo/docker-smtp/README.md

-# Docker-SMTP
+# smtp-tor docker container
 [![](https://images.microbadger.com/badges/image/namshi/smtp.svg)](https://microbadger.com/images/namshi/smtp)

-This is a SMTP docker container for sending emails.
-You can also relay emails to gmail and amazon SES.
+This is a SMTP docker container for sending emails through the TOR network.
+You can relay outbound emails using gmail and (maybe) amazon SES.

+## NOTE!!! ##
+You need to run this container with the capability NET_ADMIN, like i.e.
+`docker run --cap-add=NET_ADMIN --env-file ./env --name smtp-tor fflo/smtp-tor`

 ## Environment variables